ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 In k-way tournament selection, for each selection k individuals are randomly selected and then one with the best fitness is selected.
 Basically, conducting fight among k individuals and choosing the best among them.

 #### Why do we need crossover?
 In a way, information of important traits get dispersed in the population to create more high performing samples.
-Below are some operators that can be used to carry out disruption:
+Below are some crossover techniques that can be used to carry out disruption:

 #### 1-point crossover-
 A position is randomly selected on the vector and values are swapped for a broken segment.